mozilla-services/autograph/docs/endpoints.rst

 ------------

-This is a special endpoint designed to monitor the status of all signers without granting signing privileged to a monitoring client.
+This is a special endpoint designed to monitor the status of all signers without granting signing privileges to a monitoring client.
 It requires a special user named `monitor` that can request a signature of the string `AUTOGRAPH MONITORING` by all active signers.